2024/25 Indy Pass Buyer’s Guide

 Other things to know

-Payment Plan: Pass buyers can pay for their passes in 2 installments with no interest, meaning a base pass would cost $199.50 per month.
-The Indy Pass Payment Plan is fully managed by Indy Pass, meaning it comes with zero interest, no credit checks, and no third-party lenders, unlike the other passes.
+Payment Plan: Pass buyers can pay for their passes in 3 installments with no interest.
+The Indy Pass Payment Plan is fully managed by Indy Pass, meaning it comes with zero interest, no credit checks, and no third-party lenders, unlike some of the other passes.

-Click for complete details on the Indy Pass
+See complete details of the Indy Pass on their website

 Ikon Pass